The profinite completion of the fundamental group of infinite graphs of groups: Introduction

-In fact we prove the subgroup conjugacy $\CA$-separability of a residually $\CA$ free-by-$\CA$ abstract group $R$.
+In fact we prove the subgroup conjugacy $\CA$-separability of a residually $\CA$ free-by-$\CA$ abstract group $G$.
 This generalises the main result of \cite{Chagas} where it is proved for finitely generated free-by-$\CA$ abstract groups.

 This paper is organised as follows.
 In Section $2$ we recall the elements of the Bass-Serre theory for abstract and profinite graphs that will be used through the text and establish the notation to be used in subsequent sections.
 In Section 3 we introduce a new definition of the fundamental group of a graph of pro-$\CA$-groups at based point and prove that it is equivalent to the one that appears in \cite{Ribes}.
-In Section $4$ we prove Theorem \ref{C} constructing explicitly the graph of profinite groups $(\overline \GA, \overline\Gamma)$ starting with an infinite graph of groups $(\GA,\G)$.
+Section $4$ is the technical heart of the paper and contains the proof of Theorem \ref{C}.
+We construct explicitly the graph of profinite groups $(\overline \GA, \overline\Gamma)$ starting with an infinite graph of groups $(\GA,\G)$.
 With this construction in hand, Theorem \ref{B} follows immediately.
-Section $5$ is the technical heart of the paper and contains the proof of Theorem \ref{A}.
+In Section $5$ we prove Theorem \ref{A} on the closure of normalisers.
 The techniques here are largely based on the abstract and profinite Bass-Serre theory and their close interrelation.
 We finish the paper with Section $6$ that contains the proof of Theorem \ref{D}.